-Decatur’s Second Empire “Marble House”- A History
+Decatur’s Second Empire “Marble House”

 The Marble House, Decatur’s only example of Second Empire Architecture, was built in 1880.
 Learn its fascinating history, which reflects changes to Decatur’s urban core.